kmatsushita1012/NavigationSwipeControl/README.md

-# DestinationSwipeControl
+# NavigationSwipeControl

-DestinationSwipeControl is a Swift package that allows you to flexibly control the "back" gesture (edge swipe) and navigation bar back button behavior for each SwiftUI screen.
+NavigationSwipeControl is a Swift package that allows you to flexibly control the "back" gesture (edge swipe) and navigation bar back button behavior for each SwiftUI screen.

 ## Features